Poetry Reading at the National Black Theatre, Harlem NY in 2015

 Feature at the 9th Annual Poetry Festival in Govenors' Island, NY in 2018

-Karina Guardiola-Lopez, MSED, is a Honduran American, Jewtina from NY/NJ.
-She is a poet, writer, writing coach, educator, and author of Textual Time Capsules (2021), Jewtina Journals (2016), and co-author of Live Big Girl (2017).
-Her poetry has been published worldwide within the U.S., Australia, and the Philippines.
-Her works have appeared in For Women who Roar, (2020) Writing For Peace, LaLiberta Online (2021), For Women who Roar, (2020), Great Weather for Media (2020), Indolent Books (2020), Acentos Review (2019), and many others.
+Karina Guardiola-Lopez, MSED, is a Honduran American Jew from NY/NJ.
+She is a poet, writing coach, educator, and author of Textual Time Capsules (2021), Jewtina Journals (2016), and co-author of Live Big Girl (2017).
+Her works have appeared in New Brunswick Library (2023), Hive Avenue Journal (2022), LaLiberta Online (2021), For Women who Roar, (2020), Great Weather for Media (2020), Indolent Books (2020), and many others.
 She has featured at The NYC Poetry Festival at Governor's Island, The National Black Theatre, Nuyorican Poets Cafe, Bowery Poetry Club, The Bronx Museum, just to name a few.
-Her collection of poetic stickers, magnets, and card deck for writers to inspire and motivate writers to write their story.
+She has created a collection of poetic stickers, magnets, and a card deck for writers to inspire and motivate writers to write their story.
 For more information visit www.kglopez.com

 Karina has also developed multiple forms of expressive outlets and platforms including writing workshops, open mics, poetry readings, and plays.
 She has served a poetry judge for Urban Word NYC, The Children's Aid Society, and Hostos Community College.
 She is currently the social media manager and tech support for the National Association for Poetry Therapy (NAPT).

 Performance at the National Black Theatre, Harlem New York 2016